Jyväskylä: Sports

 The University of Jyväskylä is the only university in Northern Europe with a faculty of sports.
 The faculty has been a key player to develop a strong sports culture in the city, which is why Jyväskylä is also dubbed the "capital of Finnish sport".

-The city hosts the Neste Oil Rally Finland (formerly known as the 1000 Lakes Rally).
+The city hosts the Secto Rally Finland (formerly known as the 1000 Lakes Rally).
 It is the biggest annually organised public event in the Nordic countries, gathering over 500,000 spectators every year.
 The rally has been held since 1951, first as a national competition, then from 1959 on as a European Rally Championship event and since the introduction of the World Rally Championship in 1973, as Finland's WRC event.

 Ice hockey venue Synergia-areena, Hippos Finnish baseball stadium, swimming hall AaltoAlvari, and many other primary sport venues of the city are located in Hippos, two kilometres (2 km) away from the city centre.
 The Matti Nykänen ski jumping hill is located next to the Laajavuori ski resort just few kilometres west from the city centre.
 The main football stadium lies on the slopes of Harju just next to the city centre.
 The Killeri hippodrome on the western parts of the city serves different horse racing competitions.
 At winter time, amateur ice skaters can practice their skills in Viitaniemi or on the lake Jyväsjärvi, which has a 3.5 km long ice skating track.

 The inventor of Finnish national sport pesäpallo, Lauri "Tahko" Pihkala, studied and lived in Jyväskylä.
 The Upper secondary school of Jyväskylän Lyseo hosted the historic event of first pesäpallo match in world in September 1920.